Finland Station

-The station is most famous for having been the location where Vladimir Lenin returned to Russia from exile in Switzerland on 16 April 1917 (N.S.), ahead of the October Revolution.
+The station is most famous for having been the location where Vladimir Lenin returned to Petrograd from exile in Switzerland on 16 April 1917 (N.S.), ahead of the October Revolution.

 The main entrance to the metro station Ploshchad Lenina is in the main building of Finland Station.

 History

 Finland Station was built by Finnish State Railways as the eastern terminus of the Riihimäki–Saint Petersburg railway.
 It was designed by Swedish architects and opened in 1870.
 The station formerly contained a special pavilion for Russian royalty.

 The station was owned and operated by Finnish Railways until early 1918, when the last train, carrying station personnel and equipment, as well as some of the last Finns escaping revolutionary Russia, left for Finland.
 Later, ownership of the station was exchanged for Russian property in Finland, including the Alexander Theatre in Helsinki.

 The station is famously known for the arrival of Vladimir Lenin by train from Switzerland on 3 April 1917 (O.S.).
 The event is commemorated by the Soviet statue of Lenin dominating the square in front of the station.